phoenix

 - Playground- Optimize prompts, compare models, adjust parameters, and replay traced LLM calls.

-Phoenix runs practically anywhere, including your Jupyter notebook, local machine, containerized deployment, or in the cloud.
+Phoenix runs practically anywhere, including your local machine, a Jupyter notebook, a containerized deployment, or in the cloud.

 Install Phoenix via pip